devops329/devops/instruction/awsLambda/awsLambda.md

 # Lambda

+We now deploy some backend code that our front end will call on Lambda.

 Lambda added the ability to associate a URL, and optionally authentication, with a function.
 That sounds great!
 Maybe I won't have to use API gateway.

 ## Function URL